Optimizing Data-driven Causal Discovery Using Knowledge-guided Search

-Conventional CD approaches include \emph{Constraint-based} approaches that tests for conditional independencies among variables (\cite{PC}, \cite{anytime}) and \emph{Score-based} approaches that scores candidate causal graphs to find the one that best fits the data (\cite{chickering2002optimal}, \cite{SGES}). \textit{Hybrid }methods leverage conditional independence tests to learn the skeleton graph and prune a large portion of the search space combined with a score-based search to find the causal DAG (\cite{mmhc}, \cite{hcm}).
-Other common approaches include \emph{function-based} methods that represent variables as a function of its parents and an independent noise term (\cite{LiNGAM},\cite{anm}).
-Some recent popular \emph{gradient-based} approaches use neural networks and a modified definition of the acyclicity constraint (\cite{notears}, \cite{dag-gnn}, \cite{gran-dag} etc.) that transforms the combinatorial search to a continuous optimization search.
-These approaches do not consider to leverage any knowledge constraints in the search process.
-However, multiple studies (\cite{fenton2018risk}, \cite{k-notears}) mention the importance of considering existing causal information when learning causal representation models. \cite{meek2013causal} was one of the earliest to suggest orientation rules for incorporating prior knowledge in constraint-based causal discovery approaches.
 In recent years, there has been an increasing amount of interest in the incorporation of knowledge into causal structure learning (\cite{CPDAGwithBG}). \cite{amirkhani2016exploiting} investigated the influence of the same kinds of prior probability on edge inclusion or exclusion from numerous experts which were applied to two variants of the Hill Climbing algorithm. \cite{tiredFCI} incorporates tiered background knowledge in the constraint-based FCI algorithm where they mention that prior knowledge allows for the identification of additional causal links. \cite{ida} explores the task of estimating all potential causal effects from observational data using direct and non ancestral causal information.